How does Klevu rank products?

 What are the different boosting scores and what is their impact on the relevancy score?

 There are different ways a product can be boosted.
 Admin users can use bulk product promotions functionality from KMC to boost multiple products by creating rules.
-In this case, if there are multiple rules applying to the same product, the one with the highest boosting score is used.
-The other method for boosting products comes from either passing a boosting score in the feed or by using the individual product promotions feature in KMC to assign a score to each product.
-In this case, the score assigned overrides any score assigned to the respective product by any bulk boosting rule.
+In this case, if multiple rules apply to the same product, the one with the highest boosting score is used.
+The other method for boosting products comes from either passing a boosting score in the feed or by using the individual product promotions utility in KMC to assign a score to each product.
+In this case, the score manually assigned to a product overrides any score assigned to the same product by any bulk boosting rule.

 How do keyword-based product promotions and exclusions work?

-Klevu also offers keyword-based product promotions, allowing users to specify products they want to show first when a certain keyword is searched.
-In this case, the promoted products are shown at the designated positions in the search results regardless of their boosting or relevancy scores (acting as hero SKUs).
-The opposite of this can also be achieved using the keyword-based product exclusions, where products can be removed from the search results for specific keywords.
+Using the keyword-based product promotions utility in KMC, users can specify products they want to show first when a certain keyword is searched.
+In this case, the promoted products are shown at the designated positions in the search results.
+Similarly, using the keyword-based product exclusions, users can remove certain products from the search results for specific keywords.

 What is the default product sorting/ordering algorithm?

 First of all, Klevu separates products by their stock status.
 The products that are available and in stock are placed at the top, followed by the ones that are out of stock.
 Within each of these sections, if there are products boosted at a keyword-level, they are always boosted to the top positions.
-The remaining places in each set of search results are then sorted by their final relevancy score (after the boosting scores are multiplied with the relevancy score) in descending order.
+The remaining places in each set of search results are then sorted by their final relevancy score (i.e. after the boosting scores are multiplied with the relevancy score).

 When using smart category navigation, what impact do self-learning and manually set promotions have on product ranking?

-The primary reason why the add-on smart category navigation is called smart is that it uses self-learning on category pages to automatically boost products that are in trend.
+The primary reason why the add-on smart category navigation is called smart is because it uses self-learning scores to organize products on the category pages.